-- Overall, the economy does have vibrancy and dynamism, unfortunately, in the recent past, this vibrancy was wiped away with long and deep slumps. - 2.
-The economic structure and diversification can benefit from greater doses of competition. - Programs and policies to help small and medium enterprises may be better targeted if they helped young, productive firms.
+- Overall, the economy does have vibrancy and dynamism.
+Unfortunately, in the recent past, this vibrancy may have been wiped away by long and deep slumps. - 2.
+Changes to the structure and diversification of the economy can benefit from greater doses of competition. - 3.
+Programs and policies to help small and medium enterprises may be better targeted if they were to helped young, productive firms.